 Figure 2: AB–AC list learning paradigm diagram and human data reproduced from an empirical experiment (Barnes & Under- wood, 1959).
 A) The first AB list is trained until memory accuracy reaches 100% or 15 epochs, whichever is less; the second AC list is then trained to same criterion, while continuing to test AB and AC items.
 Detailed procedure is described in Methods.
 B) Human participants show moderate interference of the AB list after learning the AC list.

-driven directly by CA1.
+synaptic weights to support this systematic auto-encoding of information within the monosynaptic pathway.
+Specifically, CA1 patterns at peaks and troughs of theta cycles come from CA3-retrieved memory and ECin inputs, respectively.
+As shown in equation 3) above, the target plus-phase activation comes from the ECout being strongly driven by the ECin superficial patterns, in contrast to the minus phase where ECout is being driven directly by CA1.
 Thus, over iterations of learning, this error-driven mechanism shapes synapses so that the CA1 projection to ECout will replicate the corresponding pattern on ECin.

 Relative to this theta-phase model, the new Theremin model introduces error-driven learning in the CA3,